wanghou5/math2130-fall2017/homework/README.md

 **Section 1.3:** 2, 6, 8, 10, 14, (19), (21), 24, 26;
 **Section 1.4:** 2, 10, (13), 14, 18, 20, 22, (27), (29), (31), 32.
 (Numbers in parentheses are recommended exercises for which you need not submit solutions.)

+To see HW02.html rendered in your browser, try [this link](https://cdn.rawgit.com/williamdemeo/math2130-fall2017/2137a871/homework/HW02/HW02.html).

 ----------------------------------------------------